jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Answer**:
-Over the past weeks we've been focused on  To the provinces, on delivering the necessary equipment to ensure that our front line workers who are putting their lives forward to keep Canadians safe are  The efforts continue.
+Over the past weeks we've been focused on  To the provinces, on delivering the necessary equipment to ensure that our front line workers WHO are putting their lives forward to keep Canadians safe are  The efforts continue.
 I mentioned two plane loads coming in over this weekend.
 More coming in over the coming days.
 We are confident that we are in a good place around  and we'll only get more as more and more Canadian producers and suppliers come online.